stajichlab/SOP_data/Data_and_Code/Trinity_RNASeq.md

 Several tools will help guess this, though generally this is only going to be guessable if you also have a genome to align the reads to.
 - [RSeQC](http://rseqc.sourceforge.net/) - RNA-seq Quality Control Package has a tool called [infer_experiment.py](http://rseqc.sourceforge.net/#infer-experiment-py)

+# Running Trinity Genome-Guided (GG) mode

+Read about [Genome Guided mode](https://github.com/trinityrnaseq/trinityrnaseq/wiki/Genome-Guided-Trinity-Transcriptome-Assembly) which improves accuracy of assembled transcripts by first aligning reads to a genome assembly and then building clusters of aligned reads.
+To run this you will need to have first aligned the reads to the genome

+The results of this run is a `Trinity-GG.fasta` file instead of `Trinity.fasta`

 # Running Trinity on HPCC